mireie/volunteer_tracker/README.md

 * Capybara

 ## Description
 A one-day project to create a web portal for a volunteer organization to manage projects and volunteers in a one-to-many relationship.
-Expanded beyond the original requirements to add hour tracking, leaderboards, Bootstrap, auto-populated dropowns, and more.
+Expanded beyond the original requirements to add hour tracking, leaderboards, Bootstrap, auto-populated dropdowns, and more.

 ## Setup/Installation Requirements